Student working in a lab

 What is Biochemistry?

 Biochemistry is the study of the chemistry of the living world.
 Biochemists study organisms at the molecular level in order to understand how they carry out life processes.
-In laboratory experiments, the biochemist separates substances isolated from living cells and determines their chemical structures and properties.
-Then these substances are put back together under controlled conditions to find out how they interact.
+In laboratory experiments, biochemists separate substances isolated from living cells, determine their chemical structures and properties. and then these substances are put back together under controlled conditions to find out how they interact.

 Why is Biochemistry in the College of Ag?